hknutzen/Netspoc-API/README.md

 - service: Name of service.
 - rule_num: Number of rule that will be changed.
 Rules count from 1.
+- rule_count: Number of expected rules of this service.
+Job aborts if expected and real number differ.
+Is not checked if parameter is missing or has zero value.
 - src: [Object set with 'user' in Netspoc syntax](http://hknutzen.github.io/Netspoc/syntax.html#service-definition).
 Multiple values allowed.
 - dst: Like 'src'.
 - prt: [List of protocols in Netspoc syntax](http://hknutzen.github.io/Netspoc/syntax.html#groups-of-protocols).